rasmusbrottwitt/coronavirus/README.md

         frameBorder="0"
 ></iframe>

+The main reason is not more faith in the market or current handling of the virus - but the news that the Federal Reserve would start printing more money in late March to compensate the drop in stocks and market. (https://www.theguardian.com/world/2020/mar/24/coronavirus-data-shows-biggest-hit-to-business-activity-since-records-began)

 So - for now the largest companies in America are doing relatively well, because of aid from the government.

-The next part will keep the focus on the Corona Crisis compared to the Financial Crisis of 2008, but shift over to the banks.

 ### Banks
 It has now been investigated briefly how the stock market in general was affected.
+However, the American Economy not only roots on private companies selling and buying, but also on banks investing, saving money and helping individuals and companies borrow money to keep the economy moving.
-Now lets look at the big six banks in America - namely the banks noted too big to fail!

-"Too big to fail" describes a financial institution whose collapse would cause unsavable damage to the American economy.
+A bank is therefore responsible for much of the structure of movement of money in modern society, and if a bank is simply too intertwined with the state of the nation they are labeled too big to fail.
+"Too big to fail" describes a financial institution whose collapse would cause unsavable damage to the American economy, simply because so much money on different levels of society and scale are tied up by their structure (https://en.wikipedia.org/wiki/Too_big_to_fail).
-The government will try to  intervene in situations where failure poses a grave risk, and save the economy from total collapse.
+The government will try to intervene in situations where bankrupcy lures, and save the economy from total collapse.

-Banks that the U.S. Federal Reserve has said could threaten the stability of the U.S. financial system are long - but this analysis has focused on the largest players.
+The list of banks that the U.S. Federal Reserve has said could threaten the stability of the U.S. financial system are long - but this analysis has focused on some of the largest players.

 Plotting them out shows how big they were during the mid 2000's, and how hard the financial crisis hit them.